rdswift/hhb/SPECS.md

 		* ***{NUMBER}*** will be replaced with the number of the entry in the Table of Contents (e.g. the third subtopic of the second topic would be number 2.3).
 For popup screens this will be "".
 		* ***{YEAR}*** will be replaced with the four digit year when the help project was compiled.
 		* ***{DATE}*** will be replaced with the date in the format "yyyy-mm-dd" when the help project was compiled.
+		* ***{AUTHOR}*** will be replaced with the help project's "Author" setting.
+		* ***{COMPANY}*** will be replaced with the help project's "Company" setting.
+		* ***{COPYRIGHT}*** will be replaced with the help project's "Copyright" setting.

+* LICENSE is a text file containing the text of the license terms for the use of the template.
+This is displayed to the user when requested.

+* README is a text file containing notes regarding the template (e.g.: instructions for use, where to look for updates, anything else).
+This file is displayed to the user when selecting a template and in the help project's "Template" section.

 * For linking purposes, note that all HTML files generated will be placed in the root directory (same directory as the template.htm file).